tauri-apps/tauri/.changes/cta-cli-install.md

 "create-tauri-app": patch
 ---

-Fix crash when using `create-react-recipe`
+Fix crash when using `create-react-app` recipe.